 The Wisdom of Silence: Learning to Talk Less and Say More

-In that space between our words, that sweet and sacred space, it’s where we find ourselves – our freedom and liberation – from all that is false, fearful, and erroneous.
+In that sweet and sacred space between our words it’s where we find ourselves and our freedom from all that is false, fearful, and erroneous.

-When the mind is quiet, when there are no thoughts and no words to be said, that’s when we can hear our own heart talking to us.
-That’s when we can reconnect with our own freedom and divinity.
+When the mind is quiet, when there are no thoughts and no words to be said, that’s when we can hear our own heart and intuition talking to us, inviting us to be still and reconnect with our Truth and Divinity.

 Herman Melville has a really beautiful quote that explains exactly what I mean: